ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed an issue where Item Drone was not respecting the FakeInventory item blacklist under some circumstances.
 Resolves a bug with Standalone Ancient Scepter et al.
 - Implemented a slightly cleaner solution to keeping Timelost Rum projectile tracer effects in worldspace (also used in Old War Lidar rework).
 - Updated TILER2 dependency to 7.3.4.

-**3.6.0**

-- Balance pass:
-	- Fudge Dice now provides 10 luck (configurable) on affected rolls, instead of guaranteeing a success.
-This is intended to prevent an inordinate effect this item was having on very-low-chance events, such as Aspect equipment drops.
-	- Kintsugi now counts itself as a broken/consumed item by default (so it will never have zero effect).
-	- Gup Ray now also debuffs its targets' move and attack speed by 50% per split (configurable, exponential).
-- Restored missing chunks of the Taunt effect description.
-- 🌧︎ Fixed a typo that was preventing the Scavenger's Rucksack movement grace period from working.
-- Fixed Timelost Rum proc chance displaying in its description as 1/100 of the actual value.
-- Updated R2API dependency to 5.0.6 (now using split assembly).
-- Updated TILER2 dependency to 7.3.3.
-- Updated BepInExPack dependency to 5.4.2103.